-Looking at the running processes list on a server where Postgres is running, one sees two writer processes amongst other background and client processes.
+By Kaarel Moppel – Look at the processes list on a server where Postgres is running, and you’ll see two writer processes among other background and client processes.

 krl@e5470:~$ ps -efH | grep postgres postgres 662 1 0 11:47 ?
 00:00:01 /usr/lib/postgresql/9.5/bin/postgres -D /var/lib/postgresql/9.5/main -c config_file=/etc/postgresql/9.5/main/postgresql.conf ... postgres 666 662 0 11:47 ?
 00:00:00 postgres: writer process postgres 667 662 0 11:47 ?
 00:00:00 postgres: wal writer process ...

-One process is more specifically named wal writer though.
-But still confusing – why are there 2 similarly named writers?
+One process is more specifically named wal writer.
+It’s still confusing that there are 2 similarly named writers.
 What do they do?
-From my experiences from trainings purely this similar naming always causes a lot of confusion, so thought it wouldn’t hurt to lay out the working principles of these processes again in simple terms, together with the pertinent server configuration parameters.
+From my experiences from training, this similar naming always causes a lot of confusion.
+So I thought it wouldn’t hurt to lay out the working principles of these processes again in simple terms.
+I’ll describe them, together with the pertinent server configuration parameters.

 The writer a.k.a. background writer process

-Note that here we assume that the high level concept of “checkpoints” together with the checkpointer process and it’s parameters are already familiar to you (as it’s way more impactful compared to the writers).
-When not, I’d recommend digging into Postgres documentation here.
+Note that we assume that the high level concept of “checkpoints” together with the checkpointer process and its parameters are already familiar to you (as they have far more effect, compared to the writers).
+When not, I’d recommend digging into the Postgres documentation here.

 So to the writer.
-Introductory sentence in the documentation tells us:
+The introductory sentence in the documentation tells us:

 There is a separate server process called the background writer, whose function is to issue writes of “dirty” (new or modified) shared buffers.
 It writes shared buffers so server processes handling user queries seldom or never need to wait for a write to occur.
 However, the background writer does cause a net overall increase in I/O load, because while a repeatedly-dirtied page might otherwise be written only once per checkpoint interval, the background writer might write it several times as it is dirtied in the same interval. …